biointec/tagger/README.md

 ### Dependencies

-In addition to the aforementioned dependencies, SDSL and Big-BWT, **tagger** also builds upon the foundation of the [b-move](https://github.com/biointec/b-move) implementation.
+In addition to the aforementioned dependencies, SDSL and Big-BWT, **tagger** also builds upon the foundation of the [Columba](https://github.com/biointec/columba) and [b-move](https://github.com/biointec/b-move) implementations.

 **tagger** further relies on the following libraries:
 - **[{fmt} library](https://github.com/fmtlib/fmt)**: Falls under the exception of its license.